thunderdrop/Inform-7-with-NVDA/README.md

 1. CTRL+A in the console to select all
 2. CTRL+C to copy selection.
 3. CTRL+V in a file somewhere to paste.

+### Reading the Compilation Log

+When you compile your source, inform prints some information about that process to another console on the "Results" tab.
+This is distinct from the "Report", which gives human-readable messages about compilation.
+This other information can be useful for debugging Inform itself.
+If something strange happens, information about it will appear here.
+To access this, do the following:

+Ensure you have simple review mode on, and then focus the "Results" tab with CTRL+F2.
+You will be positioned in the regular compilation report.

+Now, set your navigator object to your keyboard focus.
+NVDA may say "paragraph".

+From here, you need to go up by three levels of object containment, so do the gesture you have assigned for this thrice.
+By default it is NVDA+numpad8 in the desktop layout, Shift+NVDA+up in laptop.

+The first time you press the gesture, NVDA will start reading a line from the compilation report.
+The second time you do it, NVDA will say "table".
+The third time, NVDA will say "document".

+Navigate left from here (NVDA+numpad4 or Shift+NVDA+left) and you will find an unlabelled tab control.
+Move inside the tab control (NVDA+numpad2 or Shift+NVDA+down) and you will be focused on the 'Report" tab, which will be selected.

+Move to the right once (NVDA+numpad6 or Shift+NVDA+right), and you will hear "console  tab".
+Activate this tab, and your keyboard focus will jump into the console Window, which you can navigate with your arrow keys or review cursor, as you prefer.

 ### Notes on Reading Syntax